Manual Therapy and Exercise

 Knee Release Protocol - Motion Specific Release

-In this video Dr. Abelson demonstrates an effective knee release protocol using Motion Specific Release (MSR) techniques in the accompanying video.
+In the accompanying video, Dr. Abelson demonstrates an effective knee release protocol using Motion-Specific Release (MSR) techniques.
 These procedures address the localized area of pain and the broader kinetic chain, contributing to a more comprehensive treatment approach.

 Increasing Knee Joint Mobility - 4 Point MSR Knee protocol